maxmert/maxmertkit/CONTRIBUTING.md

 ## Pull requests

-Good pull requests—patches, improvements, new features—are a fantastic help.
+Good pull requests—patches, text fixes, improvements, new features &mdash; are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

+**Do without asking** pull requests with fixes of documentation texts.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language),